metrorailings/OwlBlog/content/posts/week-5-insights.md

 Daniel Jones is still staring down his receivers.
 The only good thing is that the Cowboys aren't really reacting to Daniel Jones' eyes, unlike the Rams of last week.

 Dallas' defenders are not buying into this system at all.
 Their lack of effort is screaming apathy.
 Perhaps this is what happens when you impose a system that sharply contradicts the simple and aggressive form of defense that Dallas ran last year.
 It's clear this defense is certainly more cerebral compared to the style of defense Marinelli and Kris Richard pushed over the past few years.

+***

+## Dolphins @ 49ers

+Miami certainly loves their five-receiver sets.
+I wonder if it's playing a significant role here in their thrashing of this San Francisco team.